unixfree/ragdemo4pdf/README.md

 - Copy the template environment template

-  `cp _setup.tmpl _setup`
+  `vi env_setup`

-- Required environment variables that you must configure in _setup
+- Required environment variables that you must configure in env_setup
   ```
   export CB_HOSTNAME="<the hostname or IP address of your Couchbase server>"
   export CB_FTSHOSTNAME="<the hostname or IP address of a node running Search in your Couchbase cluster>"